 - Turn off mixer and add the dry ingredients, egg, buttermilk, and vanilla.
 Return mixer to medium speed and mix until ingredients are just combined, about 2-3 minutes.
 Turn off mixer and use a spatula to scrape the sides of the bowl, mixing in any wayward ingredients.4 egg, 1 cup buttermilk, 1 tablespoon vanilla extract

 - Bake for 65-70 minutes or until a toothpick inserted near the center comes out clean (no crumbs).

 - Remove cake from oven and allow to cool, still in the bundt cake pan, on a wire cooling rack.
 Prepare glaze while cake is cooling.

 Putting It All Together

-- Pour butter glaze on top of the bundt cake, focusing on filling in the poked holes.
+- Pour butter glaze over the bundt cake, focusing on the areas with the poked holes.
 If a lot of sauce has collected around the sides, pick the bundt pan up and gently tilt it left or right to help spread the butter glaze around.

-- Allow cake to cool completely (about an hour) before removing from the bundt pan.
+- Allow cake to cool completely (about an hour) before turning the bundt pan over and removing the cake from the pan.

 - Serve Kentucky butter cake immediately with powdered sugar dusted on top (optional).1 tablespoon powdered sugar